Max Planck: Early life and education

 In October 1878, Planck passed his qualifying exams and in February 1879 defended his thesis Über den zweiten Hauptsatz der mechanischen Wärmetheorie (On the second law of mechanical heat theory).
 He briefly taught mathematics and physics at his former school in Munich.

 By the year 1880, Planck had obtained the two highest academic degrees offered in Europe.
 The first was a doctorate degree after he completed his paper detailing his research and theory of thermodynamics.
-He then presented his venia legendi (habilitation) thesis titled Gleichgewichtszustände isotroper Körper in verschiedenen Temperaturen (Equilibrium states of isotropic bodies at different temperatures).
+He then presented his habilitation thesis entitled Gleichgewichtszustände isotroper Körper in verschiedenen Temperaturen (Equilibrium states of isotropic bodies at different temperatures).

 Career and research

-In 1880, Planck became a Privatdozent (unsalaried lecturer) at Munich, waiting until he was offered an academic position.
+In 1880, Planck became a Privatdozent (unsalaried lecturer) at the Ludwig-Maximilians-Universität München, waiting until he was offered an academic position.
 Although he was initially ignored by the academic community, he furthered his work on the field of heat theory and discovered one after another the same thermodynamical formalism as Gibbs without realizing it.
 Clausius' ideas on entropy occupied a central role in his work.

-In April 1885, Planck was appointed Associate Professor of Theoretical Physics at the University of Kiel.
+In April 1885, Planck was appointed associate professor of Theoretical Physics at Kiel University.
 Further work on entropy and its treatment, especially as applied in physical chemistry, followed.
 He published his Treatise on Thermodynamics in 1897.
 He proposed a thermodynamic basis for Svante Arrhenius's theory of electrolytic dissociation.

-In 1889, Planck was named the successor to Kirchhoff's position at the University of Berlin – presumably thanks to Helmholtz's intercession – and by 1892 became Full Professor.
+In 1889, Planck was named the successor to Kirchhoff's position at the Friedrich Wilhelm University of Berlin – presumably thanks to Helmholtz's intercession – and by 1892 became Full Professor.
 In 1907, he was offered Ludwig Boltzmann's position in Vienna, but turned it down to stay in Berlin.
-During 1909, as a University of Berlin professor, he was invited to become the Ernest Kempton Adams Lecturer in Theoretical Physics at Columbia University in New York City.
+During 1909, as a professor at the Friedrich Wilhelm University of Berlin, he was invited to become the Ernest Kempton Adams Lecturer in Theoretical Physics at Columbia University in New York City.
 A series of his lectures were translated and co-published by Columbia University professor A. P. Wills.
-He was elected to the American Academy of Arts and Sciences in 1914.
 He retired from Berlin on 10 January 1926, and was succeeded by Erwin Schrödinger.
-He was elected to the National Academy of Sciences in 1926 and to the American Philosophical Society in 1933.